Are you passionate about creative writing, longing to craft the next great American novel?

 - Resolution: Tying up loose ends and closing the story

 The plot is only one of the seven literary elements needed for a story.
-Although a compelling plot with suspenseful rising action is necessary for a great tale if that’s all you have, your story will fall flat.
+Although a compelling plot with suspenseful rising action is vital for a great tale, if that’s all you have, your story will fall flat.

-Be sure to consider all seven literary elements when writing your novel.
+You must consider all seven literary elements when writing your novel:

 - Plot